-2. The graduate has reliably demonstrated the ability to: monitor activities that are potentially harmful to the environment and assist in their resolution.
+2. The graduate has reliably demonstrated the ability to: monitor activities that are potentially harmful to the environment to develop and implement plans for their resolution.

 - a.
 Relate biological, chemical and physical sciences to environmental work. - b.
-Identify abiotic and biotic relationships in the context of ecosystem functioning. - c.
-Perform and apply appropriate conversions between various units of measure. - d.
-Use knowledge of pollutant-fate and pathways in environmental work. - e.
-Apply basic knowledge of the biogeochemical cycles of various elements to environmental work. - f.
-Use biological indicators to describe and assess environmental stressors. - g.
+Characterize abiotic and biotic relationships for the purpose of analyzing ecosystems. - c.
+Identify, select, perform and apply appropriate conversions between various units of measure. - d.
+Identify and use principles of pollutant-fate and pathways to identify potential areas of adverse impact in environmental work. - e.
+Relate knowledge of the biogeochemical cycles of various elements to environmental work. - f.
+Identify, select and use biological indicators to describe and assess environmental stressors. - g.
 Locate and use scientific guides, tables, handbooks, specifications, government publications and peer-reviewed scientific literature when conducting environmental work. - h.
-Use the scientific method effectively when conducting environmental work.
+Use the scientific method effectively when conducting environmental work. - i.
+Relate scientific knowledge of geoscientific processes/principles to the transport of contaminants between environmental media, water, air and soil.

-3. The graduate has reliably demonstrated the ability to: assist with the collection and analysis of biophysical information, including habitat assessments, to suggest restoration opportunities.
+3. The graduate has reliably demonstrated the ability to: collect and analyze biophysical information, including habitat assessments, to suggest restoration opportunities.

 - a.
-Use basic knowledge of unit operations, industrial processes as well as physical, biological and chemical controls when selecting and collecting air/water/soil and other environmental samples. - b.
-Apply principles of system instrumentation and monitoring to environmental projects. - c. collect, manage and represent spatial information using geomatics, GIS and Global Positioning System (GPS). - d.
-Describe gaseous, liquid, and solid waste management systems, as well as methods of operation and control of related processes. - e.
-Describe water supply, treatment and distribution systems. - f.
-Explain wastewater collection and treatment, and biosolids handling systems - g.
-Apply fundamental knowledge of flow measurement to air or water/wastewater systems. - h.
-Explain air emission control technologies. - i.
-Assist with the analysis of the environment using basic knowledge of hydrologic, hydrogeologic, hydraulic and geotechnical principles. - j.
+Identify, select and use basic knowledge of unit operations, industrial processes as well as physical, biological and chemical controls when selecting and collecting air/water/soil and other environmental samples to environmental projects. - b.
+Apply principles of system instrumentation and monitoring to environmental projects. - c.
+Collect, manage, analyze and represent spatial information using geomatics, GIS and Global Position System (GPS). - d.
+Evaluate gaseous, liquid and solid waste management systems, as well as operation and control methods of related processes. - e.
+Evaluate water supply, treatment and distribution systems. - f.
+Evaluate wastewater collection and treatment, and biosolids handling systems. - g.
+Apply knowledge of flow measurement to air or water/wastewater systems. - h.
+Evaluate air emission control technologies. - i.
+Contribute to the analysis of the environment using basic knowledge of hydrologic, hydrogeologic, hydraulic and geotechnical principles to environmental processes. - j.
+Evaluate energy conservation measures, energy generation and alternative energy in terms of environmental impacts. - k.
 Recommend ways to reduce or eliminate environmental hazards, using sound scientific arguments.

-4. The graduate has reliably demonstrated the ability to: suggest and engage in sustainable activities that promote stewardship of the environment by adhering to Environmental Best Management Practices.
+4. The graduate has reliably demonstrated the ability to: plan and engage in sustainable activities that promote stewardship of the environment by adhering to Environmental Best Management Practices.

-- Recognize the interrelationships among technology, politics, Indigenous Ways of Knowing and Being, social issues, the economy and an environmental project. - b.
-Describe contemporary theories and approaches to the management of physical, chemical, biological and geological natural resources. - c.
-Use as necessary, options consistent with environmental project design outcomes. - d.
-Use current ecosystem monitoring protocols. - e.
-Recognize and describe the impact of potential environmentally damaging activities on ecosystems, renewable and non-renewable resources.
+- a.
+Evaluate the interrelationships among technology, politics, Indigenous Ways of Knowing and Being, social issues, the economy and an environmental project. - b.
+Evaluate contemporary theory and approaches to the management of physical, chemical, biological and geological natural resources. - c.
+Select, apply, evaluate and modify, as necessary, options consistent with environmental project outcomes. - d.
+Identify, select and use current ecosystem monitoring protocols. - e.
+Evaluate the impact of potential environmentally damaging activities (e.g., energy generation development, the mining and forestry industries) on ecosystems, renewable and non-renewable resources. - f.
+Identify the pressures and challenges of sustainable development. - g.
+Differentiate natural and anthropogenic influences on ecosystem stability and development.